Braid group symmetries of Grassmannian cluster algebras: Webs and the Fomin-Pylyavskyy conjectures

-\begin{example} The Fock-Goncharov coordinates \eqref{eq:FGCoord} for $\bbc[\Conf(3,r)]$ correspond to either \begin{itemize} \item arcs which connect a black part of one bi-colored vertex to the white part of another bi-colored vertex, or \item tripods connecting the black parts of three different bi-colored vertices. \end{itemize} The duality map $\ast$ acts on bi-variant tensor diagrams by globally swapping the colors black and white.
-The frozen variables are the $2r$ arcs between consecutive vertices. \end{example}
+\begin{example} The Fock-Goncharov coordinates \eqref{eq:FGCoord} for $\bbc(\Conf(3,r))$ correspond to either 1) bipods, i.e. an arc connecting a black part of one boundary vertex to the white part of another boundary vertex, or 2) tripods connecting the black parts of three boundary vertices.
+The duality map $\ast$ acts on bivariant tensor diagrams by globally swapping the colors black and white.
+The frozen variables are the $2r$ bipods joining consecutive boundary vertices. \end{example}